codazoda/ddm-blog/README.md

 ### Write a Post

-Contributing to the blog is easy.
 Here are the steps to creating your blog post.

   - Create a new post: `./hugo new posts/my-working-title.md`
   - Edit the file: `./posts/my-working-title.md`